Skip to main content

 10.0 Extremely strong Maximal

-Please note to exercise safely and effectively we ask you to work at a level 3 to 5 on the BORG scale.
-It may take you a few sessions to get used to using the BORG scale, so please ask if you have any questions or are unsure.
+Please note to exercise safely and effectively we ask you to work at a level 3 to 5 on the Borg scale.
+It may take you a few sessions to get used to using the Borg scale, so please ask if you have any questions or are unsure.

 Cardiac rehabilitation physiotherapy sessions